DataBiosphere/toil/docs/running/cloud.rst

 -----------

 The fastest way to get started with Toil in a cloud environment is by using Toil's autoscaling capabilities to handle node provisioning.
-Autoscaling is currently only supported on the AWS cloud platform with Toil's own Docker-based provisioner or with CGCloud.
+You can do this by using Toil's Docker-based provisioner, which operates using the Amazon Web Services cloud platform.

 The AWS provisioner is included in Toil alongside the ``[aws]`` extra and allows us to spin up a cluster without any external dependencies using the Toil